MistyCommunity/Documentation/src/content/docs/skills/remote-command-architecture.md

 ### Opening & Closing a WebSocket

 Having constucted the `subscribe` and `unsubscribe` messages, the `tofApp.js` sample next attempts to open a WebSocket connection.
-Once the WebSocket is open, it sends the JSON-formatted “subscribe” message.
+Once the WebSocket is open, it sends the JSON-formatted "subscribe" message.

 Once you've successfully subscribed to a data stream, you can use the `socket.onmessage()` function to handle the data received back from the robot.
 In this example, we simply log the received data to the console.
 For a real skill, you could instead parse the event data and write a conditional function based on a particular property value to do something when a condition is met.